-60.3(d) Rev 1/18 Prepared on 5/5/20 by DACF/JP
+60.3(dcoastal) Rev1/18.
+8/23 Prepared on 5/5/2012/6/2023 by DACF/JP

 ARTICLE I - PURPOSE AND ESTABLISHMENT

 Certain areas of the Town of North Yarmouth, Maine are subject to periodic flooding, causing serious damages to properties within these areas.
 Relief is available in the form of flood insurance as authorized by the National Flood Insurance Act of 1968.